-Visa and Mastercard are easily the best options for international usage, mostly due to the fact that these cards are typically accepted almost anywhere in the world you travel.
-According to a 2019 survey from The Nilson Report, acceptance of Visa and Mastercard has reached 52.9 million internationally with significant growth in Asia, Latin America, the Middle East and Africa.
+Visa and Mastercard are easily the best options for international usage, mostly due to the fact that these cards are accepted almost anywhere in the world you travel.
+According to a 2020 survey from Nilson Report, acceptance of Visa and Mastercard has reached 70 million merchants internationally with significant growth in every region worldwide.
+According to the study, the ability to use smartphones as point-of-sale terminals has become a major factor in terms of acceptance at more locations around the world.

-Discover and American Express lag significantly behind, and it’s more likely than ever that specific retailers choose not to accept American Express — even in countries where Amex acceptance is common.
+Discover and American Express lag significantly behind, and it’s more likely than ever that specific retailers will choose not to accept American Express—even in countries where Amex acceptance is common.

-If you’re wondering why American Express isn’t as universally accepted as other types of credit cards, you’re in the right place.
+So, what’s taking the rest of the world so long to catch up?
+Here’s why American Express isn’t as universally accepted as other types of credit cards.

 Why don’t all businesses accept American Express?

-Even within the United States, it’s not uncommon to visit a restaurant or retail store that doesn’t accept American Express.
-The reason behind this is simple — American Express charges merchants a higher fee than competitors do.
+When you’re traveling away from home, it’s not uncommon to visit a restaurant or retail store that doesn’t accept American Express.
+The reason behind this is simple—American Express charges merchants a higher fee than competitors do.

 To be clear, all credit card issuers charge merchants fees in order to accept their credit cards, yet some card issuers choose to charge a higher fee than others.
-These fees are considered part of the cost of doing business for merchants, yet it’s easy to see why they would want to keep their payment fees at a minimum — especially if not accepting one type of credit card (in this case, American Express) doesn’t hurt their bottom line.
+These fees are considered part of the cost of doing business for merchants, yet it’s easy to see why they would want to keep their payment fees to a minimum—especially if not accepting one type of card (in this case, American Express) doesn’t hurt their bottom line.

 How much more does American Express charge merchants?
 If you don’t dive into the numbers too much, the difference doesn’t seem exorbitant.

-Visa and Mastercard tend to charge merchants between 1.5% and 2.5% to accept their credit cards, whereas American Express charges between 2.5% to 3.5%.
+Visa and Mastercard tend to charge merchants processing fees between 1.5 percent and 2.5 percent to accept their credit cards, whereas American Express charges 2.5 percent to 3.5 percent.

 While this may not seem like a significant difference, the gap in fees can make accepting American Express an unattractive proposition.
 After all, a business that does $100,000 in credit card sales per week would much rather pay $1,500 to $2,500 in fees to accept credit cards versus $2,500 to $3,500.